kubernetes/minikube/site/content/en/docs/drivers/docker.md

 - On macOS or Windows, you may need to restart Docker for Desktop if a command gets hung

 - Run `--alsologtostderr -v=1` for extra debugging information

+- On Linux, if you want to run MySQL pod, you need to disable AppArmor for mysql profile

+   AppArmor is access control security system for Linux.
+This is enabled on Ubuntu by default.
+   If you machine enables AppArmor, you need to disable AppArmor for the mysql profile.
+   To disable apparmor for mysql, run the following command on host machine.

+    `sudo ln -s /etc/apparmor.d/usr.sbin.mysqld /etc/apparmor.d/disable/
+    sudo apparmor_parser -R /etc/apparmor.d/usr.sbin.mysqld
+    `